Random Forest Estimation of the Ordered Choice Model: Literature

-Besides the standard econometric literature on parametric specifications of ordered choice models (for an overview see \cite{Agresti2002}), a new strand of literature devoted to relaxing the parametric assumptions by using novel machine learning methods is emerging.
+Besides the standard econometric literature on parametric specifications of ordered choice models \parencites(for an overview see)(){Agresti2002}[or][]{Boes2006}, a new strand of literature devoted to relaxing the parametric assumptions by using novel machine learning methods is emerging.
 Particularly, the tree-based methods have gained considerable attention.
-Although the classical CART algorithms introduced by \textcite{Breiman1984} are very powerful in both regression as well as in classification (see \cite{Loh2011} for a review), there is a need for adjustment when predicting ordered response.
+Although the classical CART algorithms introduced by \textcite{Breiman1984} are very powerful in both regression as well as in classification \parencite[see][for a review]{Loh2011}, there is a need for adjustment when predicting ordered response.
 In the case of regression, the \textit{discrete} nature of the outcome is not being taken into account and in the case of classification, the \textit{ordered} nature of the outcome is not being taken into account.
 For these reasons, a strand of the literature focused particularly on adjustments towards ordered classification rather than regression which excludes the estimation of the conditional probabilities as is the case in the parametric ordered choice models.
-For example, \textcite{Kramer2000} propose a simple procedure based on the Structural CART algorithm (see \cite{Kramer1996}) constructing a distance-sensitive classification learner.
-Particularly, the learner is based on a regression tree and applies specific processing rules to force the outcome into one of the ordinal classes.
-In this fashion, the continuous predicted values in each leaf are rounded to the nearest ordinal class or similarly, the tree is forced to predict class values in each node, and thus the leaf values result in valid classes by choosing either rounded mean, median, or mode.
+For example, \textcite{Kramer2000} propose a simple procedure for constructing a distance-sensitive classification learner \ul{using post-processing classification rules}.
 Another approach suggested in the literature is to modify the splitting criterion directly.
-In particular, the usage of alternative impurity measures as opposed to the Gini coefficient in case of classification trees have been suggested, namely the generalized Gini criterion (\cite{Breiman1984}) or the ordinal impurity function (\cite{Piccarreta2008}).
+In particular, the usage of alternative impurity measures as opposed to the Gini coefficient in case of classification trees have been suggested, namely the generalized Gini criterion \parencite{Breiman1984} or the ordinal impurity function \parencite{Piccarreta2008}.
 Both of these measures put higher penalty on misclassification the more distant the predicted category is from the true one.
 It follows that the above methods focus on estimating ordered classes rather than estimating ordered class probabilities, as is the focus of this paper.